AymoneKouame/fitbit_etl_pipeline/README.md

 # ETL Pipeline - Data Flow
 This ETL process assumes inputs are JSON Files loacated in a Google Cloud Bucket.
-Files are delivered via a Google Bucket in the RDR.
-One file = data for one data type for one day for one participant in .json format.

 ## ETL Process Summary
  - 1 Import all necessary libraries